 As such, it’s mega important that you don’t skip this bit or decide that you’ll handle it later.
 It needs to be sorted before you make a start.

-In some ways, customer service affects your sales and ranking (search page visibility).
+In some ways, customer service affects your sales and Amazon best sellers rank (search page visibility).
 The more positive reviews you have, for example, the more likely it is that you’ll make more sales.
 And when you make more sales, your products will rank higher.

 Customer service can be as simple as responding in a timely manner to feedback and reviews – even negative ones.
 In fact, responding to negative reviews is often more important than reacting to positive ones.
 It’s key that you don’t argue with the customer but instead show empathy and understanding.